hirmeos/widget/README.rst

 For development purposes, this project consists of three main files.

-  1) `src/hirmeos-metrics.js`.
-This contains javascript for a React-like app, which manages the logic for the widget.
+1) *src/hirmeos-metrics.js* - This contains javascript for a React-like
+   app, which manages the logic for the widget.

-  2) `src/hirmeos-metrics.css`.
-This contains styling for the widget.
+2) *src/hirmeos-metrics.css* - This contains styling for the widget.

-  3) `src/index.html`.
-This demonstractes how the widget would be integrated into a page.
+3) *src/index.html* - This demonstrates how the widget would be integrated into a page.

-Files `(1)` and `(2)` are designed to simply be loaded from a CDN, so to test these, simply open file `(3)` in a browser, e.g.
+Files *(1)* and *(2)* are designed to simply be loaded from a CDN, so to test these, simply open file *(3)* in a browser, e.g.

   .. code-block:: bash